EngineHub/CraftBookDocs/templates/mechanics/bookshelf.rst

 A default collection of quotations is provided in the books.txt file that comes with the CraftBook download.
 It is found in config/craftbook/

 You can add new lines, remove lines, or replace the entire file altogether.
-Each line of text is one "book."
+Each line of text is one "book".
 The file can be as big or as small as you want it to be.

 %CONFIG%